alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

-# Session 1: VIM in your IDE
+# Session 1: Vim in your IDE

 ## Learning Goals

- - use the VIM extension in VS Code to move around code faster than we could with a mouse
+ - use the Vim extension in VS Code to move around code faster than we could with a mouse
-   - toggle between VIM mode (VIM NORMAL) and regular IDE mode (VIM INSERT)
+   - toggle between Vim mode (Vim NORMAL) and regular IDE mode (Vim INSERT)
-   - translate high level navigation (like "go to line 35½" into VIM command) to quickly drive to the place you're navigated
+   - translate high level navigation (like "go to line 35½" into Vim command) to quickly drive to the place you're navigated

 ## Intro

 Place a card (or multiple) on the board under one (or more) of these headings:

-1. In VIM, I already know how to...
+1. In Vim, I already know how to...
-2. I'm interested in exploring VIM because...
+2. I'm interested in exploring Vim because...
-3. I find VIM confusing or intimidating because...
+3. I find Vim confusing or intimidating because...

-Also, make sure you have access to a workstation with VS Code installed and the VIM extension installed.
+Also, make sure you have access to a workstation with VS Code installed and the Vim extension installed.
 You could also install these on your laptop.

-## Background: VIM vs Mouse
+## Background: Vim vs Mouse

 Our mouse is the essential tool for manipulating things on our computer, and our keyboard lets us input text.
 One advantage of the mouse is that we it has a low learning curve: the screen shows us what we can do, and the mouse lets us do those things.

-VIM provides a secondary tool for manipulating things on our computer.
+Vim provides a secondary tool for manipulating things on our computer.
 It's faster and more powerful than the mouse, and unlike an LLM its inputs are terse and latency free.
 If you'd like to learn the commands, you can more effectively manipulate text than you could with a mouse and keyboard.

-Most modern IDEs like VS Code have VIM emulators which let us use both VIM commands and the mouse as we see fit.
-This hour we're going to learn how to move around our code with VIM.
+Most modern IDEs like VS Code have Vim emulators which let us use both Vim commands and the mouse as we see fit.
+This hour we're going to learn how to move around our code with Vim.
 Everything we do we will do inside VS Code (or your

-preferred IDE, as long as it has a VIM emulator extension).
+preferred IDE, as long as it has a Vim emulator extension).

 ## Part 1: go home to INSERT mode
 ### Instruction: Normal vs Insert Mode